Parinaz-Shiri/Parinaz-Shiri/README.md

 <img src=" Parinaz-Shiri-Banner.png">

 ### Hi there 👋, I'm Parinaz Shiri
 I am a Full-Stack Developer.
 I have a passion for learning and exploring the potential of new technologies, which motivated me to pursue my master's.
 Currently, I am enrolled in the Master of Computer Science program at Memorial University of Newfoundland.
-I aim to conceptualize and implement websites and software that will assist industries and people in performing their tasks more efficiently and accurately.
+I aim to expand my professional skills and solve real-life problems.

 ## Skills and Experience